 Australia retain World Cup crown with huge win over New Zealand in women’s final

+Australia retain Rugby League World Cup crown with huge win over New Zealand in women’s final

-The Jillaroos have now won the last three editions of the competition.
+Australia 54-4 New Zealand: The Jillaroos have now won the last three editions of the competition

 Australia ran in 10 tries as they retained the women’s Rugby League World Cup with a crushing 54-4 win over New Zealand at Old Trafford.